 Bear in mind, these processes aren’t just annoying for your finance team; they’re annoying for pretty much everyone.
 Integrated expense management tools can help a lot here, both through automating processes and making sure expenses are promptly paid.

-Spendesk's platform allows finance teams to automate recurring expenses and match invoices to expense claims, significantly reducing the amount of time spent on managing company expenses.
+Spendesk's platform allows finance teams to automate expenses and match invoices to expense claims, significantly reducing the amount of time spent on managing company expenses.

 Crucially, Spendesk also combines all business expense information into a single expense dashboard, giving users an accurate and up to date picture of company expenses at any time of the month.